 My wife and I had so much fun and we spent the day with huge smiles on our faces.
-I think this is why I love weddings so much, they remind me of the fun I had and it’s amazing to see other people getting to experience that same enjoyment.
+I think this is why I love weddings so much, they remind me of the fun I had.
+That and it’s fantastic to see other people getting to experience that same enjoyment.

 Why should every couple choose to include a cinematographer?

 A video is perfect at capturing the mood and tone of the wedding day.
-If done right it is not just a moving version of your wedding photos, it is 5 minutes that will take you back to the way you felt in those moments, and is the perfect way to relive all the beautiful memories that unfold throughout the day.
+If done right, it is not just a moving version of your wedding photos; it is five minutes that will take you back to the way you felt in those moments and is the perfect way to relive all the beautiful memories that unfold throughout the day.

 Your wedding will go by in a flash (mine certainly did), and it’s so important to capture the day so that you and your family can look back on it for generations.

-What is your favourite thing about capturing weddings in video?
+What is your favourite thing about capturing weddings in a video?

 How would you describe your style?

 The less my couples (and their guests) feel like they are being filmed, the more they relax and enjoy their day, and the better my footage looks.
 Even if I thought it looked good to pose and stage my couples (which I definitely DO NOT), I don’t see the point.
-When you look back on your wedding video you want to relive the real moments as they happened, not the staged scene that your videographer made you awkwardly act out.
-There is so much emotion and excitement on a wedding day I really don’t see the need the fabricate anything.
+When you look back on your wedding video, you want to relive the real moments as they happened, not the staged scene that your videographer made you awkwardly act out.
+There is so much emotion and excitement that I really don’t see the need to fabricate anything on a wedding day.

 What’s one particular moment that will always be unforgettable for you in your career?

-I’ve been lucky enough to be a part of so many incredible weddings, and I could go on and on with all the beautiful moments I’ve witnessed between my couples and their families.
+I’ve been lucky enough to be a part of so many incredible weddings.
+I could go on and on with all the beautiful moments I’ve witnessed between my couples and their families.